christophebe/simple-proxies/README.md

 	proxies.loadProxyFile("./proxies.txt");
  ```

- The structure of the proxy file should be : [host:port:username:password] or [host:port]
+ The structure of each line in the proxy file should be : [host:port:username:password] or [host:port]
+ This method is automatically called if the file proxies.txt exists in the root folder of your project.

 ### Check proxies
 ```javascript
 	proxies.checkProxies(true);
  ```
+Check each proxy in the list : ping & execute one request on google.com.
 If the argument of the method is true, invalid proxies will be removed from the list.

+This method is automatically called if the file proxies.txt exists in the root folder of your project.

 ### Get all Proxies
 ```javascript